mitocw/latex2edx/docs/macros.rst

 edXsequential Environment { display_name } [ attributes ]
 edXvertical   Environment { display_name } [ attributes ]
 ============= =========== ============================================================

+The last four macros also exist in starred versions (e.g. ``edXchapter*``), which in agreement with standard LaTeX notation stand for unnumbered sections.

 Each of these macros may have optional "attributes" defined, which specify content metadata.
 Each "attributes" string should be a